Health Related Information

 New York State Guidelines for Childcare Programs

 These are the protocols and guidelines we are following at St. Philip’s.

 - On arrival, parents sign in electronically using Brightwheel.

 - Children say goodbye at the door.
 Ducks and Blue Rabbits are be taken to wash their hands upstairs and Red Rabbits wash their hands downstairs.

 - The three groups stay separate throughout the morning.
 Ducks and Blue Rabbits learn and play using the upstairs space in different areas; Red Rabbits learn and play using the downstairs space.

 - The Ducks and Blue Rabbits will have snack upstairs in their respected spaces (All surfaces are disinfected in-between).
 The Red Rabbits will have snack downstairs.
 Whenever possible, children have snack outside.

 - Both groups use our outdoor spaces as much as possible, but are in different locations.

 - Children must wash hands before dismissal.
 Ducks and Blue Rabbits are picked up at the front door, and Red Rabbits at the rear stairwell door.
 Parents and caregivers will use Brightwheel to sign out.

 Toys, equipment and surfaces will be washed as needed and disinfected with spray at the end of every day.
-Our custodian, Tony Marcellin, also cleans and vacuums and disinfects every morning before school begins.
+Our custodian, Marcelo Alarcon, also cleans and vacuums and disinfects every morning before school begins.

 Note: We are a private not-for-profit morning preschool not associated with a larger school; we follow the New York State guidelines for Child Care Programs.
 See the link above.